We earn a commission for products purchased through some links in this article. Why Trust Us?

 • Certain popular sizes and styles of the model are out of stock

-A six-milimeter sole isn’t among the most barefoot ones on the list, but the ground feel is still satisfactory — I wouldn’t mind suggesting it as the first minimalist pair of shoes for nonexperienced users.
+A six-millimeter sole isn’t among the most barefoot ones on the list, but the ground feel is still satisfactory — I wouldn’t mind suggesting it as the first minimalist pair of shoes for non-experienced users.
 The lace-up closure is more than welcome; I like it when I can control how the shoe fits, especially after heavy walking with swollen feet as the aftermath.
 On the other hand, I don’t really like how the tongue looks when these are tied up for a snug fit — it is cramped.

 Best Budget Wide Toe Sneakers